mpaydar/React-Project/README.md

 # React-Projects

-This a series of projects that includes my personal react projects.
+These are a series of projects that includes my personal react projects.
+Most of the projects include react along with another technology.
 I will update the list time by time.
 1. Yelp-React-Exprss project:
   ## Summary:
     A. On the front end , there are two input boxes asking about service and city you are interested then you click on search.